cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 progression of medical capabilities, there are many possibilities to get an operative into a fighting condition again.
-This can be achieved by advanced painkillers, highly effective casts capable of actively supporting movement and microsurgery robots for effective field surgery.
+This can be achieved by advanced painkillers, highly effective casts capable of actively supporting movement, and microsurgery robots for effective field surgery.

 After receiving medical aid in the field, an operative is considered fully functional but with zero Physical Endurance.
 He cannot be prepped